amoga-io/run/README.md

 # Run CLI

-A minimal Git-based CLI tool for Ubuntu systems with self-install and update capabilities.
+A safe, Git-based CLI tool for managing developer and system packages on Ubuntu servers and VMs.

+## Features

+- Install, update, and remove packages (Node.js, Python, PHP, Docker, Nginx, Postgres, Java, PM2, and more)
+- Safe removal: only user-installed versions are removed, never system/essential packages
+- Version selection: install or remove specific versions with `--version`
+- Self-updating and self-verifying
+- Designed for enterprise VM/server use

 ## Quick Install